 Chase taps into Italian mythology most obviously when Tony and Annalisa visit the Cave of the Sibyl at Cumae.
 Virgil’s Aeneid recounts the story of the Trojan hero Aeneas who first made Italian landfall here in Cumae.
 (According to the tale, Aeneas was an ancient ancestor of Romulus and Remus, the two brothers who were reared by a she-wolf and later founded the mighty city of Rome.)
 It was a Sibyl of this cave that guided Aeneas’ journey into the Underworld.
 Tony and Annalisa descend into this place of history and myth, but Tony still thinks primarily of business.
 Annalisa, although a cutthroat business-minded Boss herself, moves more easily in the world of legend and magic.
 She burns her nail clippings so that her enemies can’t use them to concoct a curse against her.
 It is she who brings up the story of the beautiful and prophetic Sibyl.
 It is only at this point that Tony really thinks of something other than business – Annalisa and the legendary Sybil make him think of Dr. Melfi.
 Therapy sessions are arguably the only times in Tony’s life when he explores his own myths and beliefs – Melfi acts as a guide to the Underworld of his own psyche.
-(Although he does sometimes treat therapy as a business seminar, using Melfi’s advice to become a more effective mob boss.)
+(Though it must be noted that Tony often treats his sessions with Melfi as nothing more than a business seminar, using her advice to become a more effective mob boss.)
 The scene in the cave shares a compositional element to the scenes in Melfi’s office: the characters are placed centrally, to create depth behind them and emphasize the three-dimensionality of the characters and the spaces they inhabit.
 The fables and places of ancient myth, like psychotherapy, attempt to explore Man in his full dimension:

 Chase has a deep understanding of space, almost like an architect.
 Upon rewatching this scene, I was immediately reminded of architect Peter Zumthor’s Bruder Klaus Chapel.
 From outside, the chapel looks like a modernist concrete block dropped onto the German countryside.
 But the interior feels prehistoric, almost cavelike.
-Zumthor’s chapel and Chase’s scene both use simple forms, elemental materials, natural light and shadow to create evocative, mythical spaces.
+Chase’s scene, like Zumthor’s chapel, uses simple forms, elemental materials, natural light and shadow to create an evocative, mythical space.

 Even in the mystical cave, Tony is eager to get back to business.
 He rejects Annalisa’s come-on, flatly telling her, “I don’t shit where I eat…It’s business.”
 We know that he is attracted to Annalisa because we caught a glimpse of his dream in which desire, mythology and Italian history all converged.
 But he ignores this dream, choosing his bottom line over her shapely bottom.
-His single-mindedness results in a major payday: he scores a large profit on his inventory, and obtains Furio as well.
+His single-mindedness results in a major payday: he scores a large profit on his inventory, and gets the right to bring Furio back to the United States as well.

 Carmela has mythologised the institution of marriage.
 Much of this is due to her Catholic faith, according to which marriage is a sacrament and divorce is a sin.
 Those who get remarried after a divorce can be barred from receiving Communion.
 Carmela is distressed to hear her friend Angie Bonpensiero say that she is thinking of divorcing Pussy.
 Much of Carm’s distress comes from the fact that she shares many of Angie’s frustrations.